The Proximal Robbins-Monro Method: Theory of the stochastic proximal point algorithm

 There are two main results in Theorem \ref{theorem:deviance}.
-First, the rates of convergence for the deviance are either $\bigO{n^{-1+\gamma}}$ or $\bigO{n^{-\gamma/2}}$, depending on the learning rate parameter $\gamma$.
-These rates match standard stochastic approximation results under non-strong convexity; see, for example, Theorem 4 of \citet{moulines2011non}.
-Second, there is a uniform decay of the expected deviance towards zero, since the constants $n_{0,1}, n_{0,2}, n_{0,3}$ can be made small, depending on the desired accuracy in the constants of the upper-bounds in Theorem \ref{theorem:deviance}.
-In contrast, in standard stochastic approximation methods under non-strong convexity, there is a term $\exp(4L^2\gamma_1^2n^{1-2\gamma})$ \citep[Theorem 4]{moulines2011non}, which can amplify the initial conditions arbitrarily.
-Thus, implicit stochastic approximation has similar asymptotic properties to classic stochastic approximation, but is significantly more stable.
+First, the rates of convergence for the deviance of the stochastic proximal point algorithm are either $\bigO{n^{-1+\gamma}}$ or $\bigO{n^{-\gamma/2}}$, depending on the learning rate, $\gamma$.
+Second, there is a uniform decay of expected deviance towards zero, whereas in standard stochastic approximation under non-strong convexity, there is a term of the form $\exp(4L^2\gamma_1^2n^{1-2\gamma})$ \citep[Theorem 4]{moulines2011non}, which can amplify the initial conditions arbitrarily.
+Thus, the stochastic proximal point algorithm, and consequently the proximal Robbins--Monro procedure, have similar asymptotic properties to classical stochastic approximation, but they are more stable numerically, and less sensitive to initial conditions or hyperparameter tuning.

+\remark{The best rate of convergence for the proximal Robbins--Monro as shown in Theorem~\ref{theorem:deviance} is $O(n^{-1/3})$, which matches the best known rate for classical stochastic approximations with non-strongly convex objective~\citep[Theorem 4]{moulines2011non}.
+This rate is suboptimal since it is worse than the minimax rate of $O(n^{-1/2})$ that is achieved through Polyak-Ruppert averaging~\citep{ruppert1988efficient}.
+We conjecture that our proposed procedure can also achieve the minimax rate through averaging, but we leave this for future work. }